Since the young age of nine, I have been writing as a hobby. Writing has always been my passion. I like to research music history.

 The atmosphere that the lonely desert roads generate, and the history of how vampires came to be, create an eerie vibe.
 If you like car chases, and a bit of gore and action mixed in with your vampire movies, then this flick will be right-up your alley.

-The movie begins with Sean (Kerr Smith) driving across country to attend his sisters wedding.
+The movie begins with Sean (Kerr Smith) driving across country to attend his sister's wedding.
 He picks up hitchhiker/vampire-hunter Nick (Brendan Fehr) along the way.
 It doesn't take long for Sean to become entangled in Nick's troubles with the vamps which leads the duo on an action-packed race across the desert.

 The Lost Boys (1987)

 The Lost Boys has become a classic of the vampire movie genre.
-Set at a bustling seaside town during the summertime, we watch as two brothers become entangled with vampires, something that isn't hard to do as the small seaside town they live in is a haven for the bloodsuckers.
+Set in a bustling seaside town during the summertime, we watch as two brothers become entangled with vampires, something that isn't hard to do as the small seaside town they live in is a haven for the bloodsuckers.